BlueSCSI/BlueSCSI-v2/README.md

 DIP switches
 ------------
+ZuluSCSI Blaster and RP2040 (Full Size) DIP switch settings are:
+- INITIATOR: Enable SCSI initiator mode for imaging SCSI drives
+- DEBUG LOG: Enable verbose debug log (saved to `zululog.txt`)
+- TERMINATION: Enable SCSI termination
+Later (Rev2023a) ZuluSCSI RP2040 and all ZuluSCSI Blaster Full Size boards have a bootloader button instead of a DIP switch.

 For ZuluSCSI V1.1, the DIP switch settings are as follows:

 - DEBUG: Enable verbose debug log (saved to `zululog.txt`)